psp1g/papers/README.md

 ## Development Set-up

 - Install [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
-- Install the mod at least once with the [installer](https://github.com/psp1g/papers/releases)
+- Install the mod at least once with the [installer](https://github.com/psp1g/papers/releases) to generate referenced assemblies
-  - (Or you can manually install bepinex and compile the mod yourself)
+  - (Or you can manually install [BepInEx 6](https://builds.bepinex.dev/projects/bepinex_be), and launch the game once to generate assemblies)

-Change the `PapersPleaseDir` MSBuild property (if needed) when building to point to the directory of the game installation **without** trailing slashes.
+- Change the `<PapersPleaseDir>` MSBuild property in `psp-papers-mod.csproj` (if needed) when building to point to the directory of the game installation **without** trailing slashes.

-The default is `C:\Program Files (x86)\Steam\steamapps\common\PapersPlease`.
+  - The default is `C:\Program Files (x86)\Steam\steamapps\common\PapersPlease`.

-Without this you won't be able to compile properly
+- Update NuGet packages: `dotnet restore`
+- Build the solution, the output of the mod and dependency assemblies will be in `psp-papers-mod/bin/Debug/net6.0`
+- Move all .dll files in that folder to `PapersPlease\BepInEx\plugins`